rupeshkumar22/google-services-java-plugin/README.md

 **Usage:**
 1. Place `google-services.json` file in the root directory.
-2. Run commands the following commands one by one:
+2. Run the following commands one by one:

       ```
       javac -cp ".;libs/gson-2.8.7.jar;libs/guava-27.0.1-jre.jar" gs.java